aleron75/mageres/README.md

 * [Awesome Magento 2](https://github.com/DavidLambauer/awesome-magento2/) - A curated list of awesome Magento 2 Extensions & Resources by David Lambauer
 * [Community Resources](https://devdocs.magento.com/community/resources/resources.html) - Collection of resources links to blog posts, podcasts, presentations, and books separated into popular topics.
 * [GravDept’s Magento 2 Manuals](https://manuals.gravitydept.com/frameworks/magento-2)
+* [How to maximise omnichannel with Multi-Source Inventory](https://strix.abbc.pl/fileadmin/user_upload/MSI_Magento_UK_guide_.pdf) - Everything you need to know about MSI from Magento
 * [MageQuest](https://magequest.io/) - An online learning platform aimed at getting more developers up and running with Magento 2 via a wide variety of learning resources and challenges.

 ## Certification